 I recently spoke to one of the doctors in our church.
 He is a general practitioner but said that one of the common issues that he is now dealing with is that of anxiety attacks and mental health.
-It is the natural result of people being confined
+It is the natural result of people being confined to their apartments, isolated, afraid and confronted with the condition of their own hearts, minds and desires.

-Research is also telling us to expect thousands and thousands of households dealing with increased levels of stress, anxiety, fear, anger irritability, emotional exhaustion, and depression.3 Many of us can relate with this.
+Research is also telling us to expect thousands and thousands of households dealing with increased levels of stress, anxiety, fear, anger, irritability, emotional exhaustion, and depression.3 Many of us can relate with this.

-The Spanish Ministry of Equality has reported that domestic abuse, has increased greatly in recent days.
-The number of women and children who have been physically abused continues to increase during this time of lockdown.4 There are similar reports coming from China, France, Italy, Great Britain, and now even a statement by the United Nations' Secretary General António Guterres, urging governments "to put women's safety first as they respond to the pandemic."
-One abuse victim said this, "During the epidemic, we were
+The Spanish Ministry of Equality has reported that domestic abuse has increased greatly in recent days.
+The number of women and children who have been physically abused continues to increase during this time of lockdown.4 There are similar reports coming from China, France, Italy, Great Britain, and now even a statement by the United Nations' Secretary General António Guterres, urging governments "to put women's safety first as they respond to the pandemic".
+One abuse victim said this, "During the epidemic, we were unable to go outside, and our conflicts just grew bigger and bigger and more and more frequent" she said.
+"Everything was exposed."5